art-suite/art-suite-applications/packages/art-suite-app/README.md

-# art-suite-app
+# art-boilerplate

-Helps streamline the process if building a cross-platform, full-screen app with the ArtSuite
+Recommended usage:

+* **fork it on github** That way you can pull updates from the boiler-plate if you want.